-When the Moon is in complete darkness there is no light reflecting from it and therefore no skyglow to affect our astrophotos.
-The New Moon is the best time to image as the sky is then at its darkest level.
+When the moon is in complete darkness, there is no light reflecting from it and, therefore, no skyglow to affect our astrophotos.
+The New Moon is the best time to image, as the sky is at its darkest level.

 The Role of the Moon’s Phases in the Planning of Astrophotography Sessions

-The Moon phase is so important for astrophotography because of its brightness.
-When the Moon phase is such that the illumination from reflected light coming from the sun begins to light up the sky, it impacts the contrast of any images you take.
-I have found that more than 60% illumination and less than about 45 degrees between the Moon and my deep sky target is enough to negatively impact my astrophotos.
+The moon phase is so important for astrophotography because of its brightness.
+When the moon phase is such that the illumination from reflected light coming from the sun begins to light up the sky, it impacts the contrast of any images you take.
+I have found that more than 60% illumination and less than about 45 degrees between the moon and my deep sky target are enough to negatively impact my astrophotos.

-It is possible to mitigate the effects of a bright Moon by using a Narrowband filter rather than the normal RGB filters that are often used.
+It is possible to mitigate the effects of a bright moon using a narrowband filter rather than the normal RGB filters often used.

-When doing landscape astrophotography you want the moon to be at a lower illumination so the moon position and phase are crucial.
+When doing landscape astrophotography you want the moon to have lower illillumination, the moon’s position and phase are crucial.

-Other filters can cut out more light pollution and moonlight, such as the Optolong L-Extreme or L-Ultimate which I believe has a bandpass of 3nm.
-This could make it possible to even image under a full Moon as long as you do not point your equipment too near to the Moon.
+Other filters can cut out more light pollution and moonlight, such as the Optolong L-Extreme or L-Ultimate, which I believe has a bandpass of 3nm.
+This could make it possible to even image under a full moon, as long as you do not point your equipment too close to the moon.

-In summary, the Moon is a source of light pollution scattering light which will increase the gradient and mask details in your astronomy photos.
-Wait until the phase of the Moon is more suitable.
+In summary, the moon is a source of light pollution, scattering light that will increase the gradient and mask details in your astronomy photos.
+Wait until the phase of the moon is more suitable.

-For astrophotography, another thing I’ve found helpful is understanding that the Moon rises later each day by an average of about 50 minutes or so which means that I have often been able to get a few hours of imaging in before the bright Moon comes up.
-As long as the Moon is below the horizon it has not affected my imaging at all since I also make sure to image at least 30 degrees above the horizon at least.
+For astrophotography, another thing I’ve found helpful is understanding that the moon rises later each day by an average of about 50 minutes or so, which means that I have often been able to get a few hours of imaging in before the bright moon comes up.
+As long as the moon is below the horizon, it has not affected my imaging at all since I also make sure to image at least 30 degrees above the horizon.